 4. Associate you with good things.
 If she likes wet food or cat treats, push some into her hiding place a few times a day, and just sit near by as she eats it.

 5. Natural remedies.
 Most pet supply stores sell holistic herbal liquid remedies that can be dropped in the cat’s water or food (Rescue Remedy is a popular one).
-Many adopters claim these really help!
+Many adopters find these really help!

 7. Music.
 Some adopters we know have told us that playing soothing classical music in the Kitty’s starter room has helped Kitty come out of her shell.
 The music may help lessen other noises outside the room that she’s finding frightening.